akaliutau/python-recipes/README.md

 python -m soa.microservices.order.test_order   --token 83622fab3429404dccd8da65ba97468a0306551e

 ```
-On log server one can observe the server has responded with 201 status:
+In server's log one can observe that server has responded with 201 status:

 ```
 created Order object (2)